Canoeing The Bloodvein Day 9 – X-Rock to Just Before Goose Rapids

 moose hunters' raised platform

-basic moose hunters’ tree stand – overlooking marshy area on shoreline
+basic moose hunters’ tree stand – overlooking a marshy area on the shoreline

 Lunch done we paddled through the nearby Class 1 set of rapids (W28) and approached Goose Rapids.
 When we saw the campsite on river left we decided the portage could wait until first thing the next morning.
 So – 32 km the day before and 17 km on this day, We figured out the average and knew we could live with it.